 Google became our best friend and the two doctors tried to manage it as best they could, putting me on a cocktail of about 60 tablets a day but soon it became evident that it was getting worse as I developed hallucinations, swollen feet and stomach ulcers along with all my other symptoms.
 Finally, it was decided that I would return to England for treatment and on getting here with my mum, I went straight to Queen Elizabeth Hospital.
 A few hours after I got there, I suffered another seizure followed by another seizure and had to stay in Intensive Care for a week.
 I was then moved to Kings College Hospital where I stayed for almost a month receiving treatment including a number of biopsy’s and lumbar punctures and got out right before Christmas.
 It wasn’t an easy move back as we no longer had our house but to the grace of God, everything sorted itself out.

 In September 2008, I managed to start my A Levels in Biology, Chemistry and Psychology as well as get a part time job and though at the end of it I didn’t get the required grades needed for my course, I still miraculously got accepted into Queen Mary for it.
 The first year was very tough for me as I lived on campus and fell ill quite a lot so much so that it reflected in my grades and I also had to quit my job.
-The second year was a little more bearable thanks to the support of my loving family and my wonderful boyfriend whom I met at the gospel society of my Uni (Wedding feature soon come. ;)) and not only was I Vice President of the African Caribbean Society (ACS), I also volunteered at the Olympic stadium for the London 2012 Olympics.
+The second year was a little more bearable thanks to the support of my loving family.
+Not only was I Vice President of the African Caribbean Society (ACS), I also volunteered at the Olympic stadium for the London 2012 Olympics.

 Against All Odds, I Made IT!